10 April 2024

 Simon Webb.
 The Origins of Wizards, Witches and Fairies.
 Pen and Sword Books, 2023

 This book contains a mass of information and conjecture; all of it diverting, some of it convincing, much of it discredited.
-The author takes time (55 pages to be precise) to set the context, and to introduce his wide-ranging selection traditions, concepts and images common across Northern Europe.
-"All these customs [which] are part of our common cultural inheritance.
-So pervasive we hardly even notice them".
+The author takes time (55 pages to be precise) to set the context, and to introduce his wide-ranging selection of traditions, concepts and images common across Northern Europe.

 9 March 2024